 Step nine: Repeat step eight with the orange tassel.

-Now tie your tassel to your favorite bag and your all set!
-Thank you for stopping by my blog, I’m very grateful to have the opportunity to share my makes!
+Now tie your tassel to your favorite bag and you’re all set!
+Thank you for stopping by my blog.
+I’m very grateful to have the opportunity to share my makes!
 Connect with me on Instagram and Pinterest for more!